postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/jenkins.md

 ## Configuring Jenkins integration

-1. Open your API by selecting **APIs** in the left sidebar, and then selecting an API and a version. *Each API version can be linked to only one CI project*.
+1. Open your API by selecting **APIs** in the left sidebar, and then selecting an API and a version. *Each API version can be linked to only one Jenkins project*.
 1. Select the **Test** tab.
 1. Under **Connect to CI/CD Builds**, select **Jenkins**.